python-botogram/botogram/docs/api/telegram.rst

       a notification on the client side (yes by default).

       :param str path: The path to the audio track
-      :param str caption: A caption for the audio track.
       :param int duration: The track duration, in seconds
       :param str performer: The name of the performer
       :param str title: The title of the track